Deltares/hydromt/docs/user_guide/data_catalog/data_types.rst

 *Tabulated time series text file*

-To read the time stamps the :py:func:`pandas.to_datetime` method is used.
+To read the time stamps, the :py:func:`pandas.to_datetime` method is used.

 .. code-block:: console